raspereza/WTauId/README.md

 working point : LooseIso, MediumIso, TightIso, LooseMvaIso, MediumMvaIso or TightMvaIso.

+PlotWTauNuBkgd.C - computes fraction of electroweak
+events in the anti-isolated tau region of the W*->tau+v selection.

 PlotFakeRate.C - plot fake rates and compute combined fake rate for measurements in
 W(->mu+v)+Jets or dijet samples.
 The macro prints out